addff/2503-ITT440/10% Individual Assignment/M3CS2554B/MUHAMMAD AMIRUL IMAN BIN MOHD ASHRAF/README.md

 # Tools

+### Pyvips

+#### What is Pyvips?
 Pyvips is a fast and powerful Python library used for processing very large images quickly and efficiently, built on top of a C library called libvips.

+#### Significance
+1.Speed and Efficiency-Pyvips is extremely fast and memory-efficient.
+It uses a demand-driven, streaming approach, meaning it doesn't load the entire image into memory at once — only the parts needed for computation

+2.Low Memory Usage-Compared to libraries like PIL (Pillow) or OpenCV, pyvips typically uses much less memory.
+You can process images larger than your available RAM, which is critical for medical imaging, satellite imaging, or big photo archives.

+3.Parallel Processing-pyvips is multithreaded automatically.
+It takes full advantage of multiple CPU cores without you needing to explicitly manage threads or parallelism, leading to major speed-ups for heavy workloads.

 # How It Works